vega/vega/docs/docs/porting-guide.md

   }]
   ```

-- Vega 3 includes a new `shape` mark type.
+- Vega 3 added a new `shape` mark type.
 Shape marks are similar in functionality to `path` marks.
 However, while `path` marks require a materialized SVG path string, `shape` marks are generated procedurally by passing a path-rendering function to the renderer.
 This allows drawing of shapes without passing through the intermediate representation of a path string, which can considerably improve rendering time when using a canvas renderer.
 For SVG renderers, the shape type generates an SVG path string (but at render time, not visual encoding time) to include in the SVG DOM.

-- Vega 3 adds z-index support for changing the layering order of sibling elements.
+- Vega 3 added z-index support for changing the layering order of sibling elements.
 Z-index values are expected to be non-negative integers.
 All scenegraph items default to a `zindex` of zero.
 Higher values indicate elements that should be drawn on top of their sibling marks.
 Mark, axis and legend definitions accept a `"zindex"` property, and `"zindex"` can also be used as an individual visual encoding property (e.g., in a `"hover"` or `"update"` set).
 Z-index sorting is performed at the sibling-level *only*; for example, it can not be used to force a single item in one mark set to be drawn on top of items in another mark set.

 [Back to outline](#outline)